UniversityOfSaintThomas/Cascade_documentation/campaign-pages/README.md

-# Campaign Pages :apple:
+# Campaign Pages

 This campaign page process documents the requirements and the steps to creating a landing page.

+## :dart: Important to Remember

-Some requestors will try to make their own page, or at least offer to make their own page.
+> Some requestors will try to make their own page, or at least offer to make their own page.
 Even when we trust them to do it, campaign pages should be a development task.
-After we confirm the requirements of the page, we can hand it back to the requestor to add and edit content.
+After we confirm the requirements of the page, we can hand it back to the requestor to add and edit content and images.

-## Requirements :grapes:
+## Requirements

 Whether or not the requestor specifies a URL or program code, we always confirm those details with Kathy and Cassie on the Analytics team.